Fiboquadratic Sequences and Extensions of the Cassini Identity Raised From the Study of Rithmomachia: Introduction

 In another work \cite{rules} Guardia, Jim\'enez and Gonz\'alez present a set of new rules for RM, which have been tested and they have reached stability and show a complete explanation of the pieces movement, the different kinds of captures, illustrated with examples.
 Additionally the authors corrected the progression tables that have come to our days from several sources (medieval and modern).
 This work can be a starting point if someday rithmomachia get birth again and the purpose could give the first steps towards a standardization.

 We have structured this work as follows: first, we describe briefly the main features of RM, starting from the pieces, how they move, the several kinds of captures and the two styles of victories.
-Second, we introduce a quick overview of the extended Fibonacci sequence and the golden ratio.
-Third, we show how according to Boethian number classification, the pieces of rithmomachia are disposed on the board such that, they are the first terms of a family of fiboquadratic sequences.
+Second, we show how according to Boethian number classification, the pieces of rithmomachia are disposed on the board such that, they are the first terms of a family of fiboquadratic sequences.
 We will see how fiboquadratic sequences constitute a general form of some sequences, which have been studied by several authors along the last ten years.
 And finally, in the third part of the paper, we will show how the fiboquadratic sequences lead to natural extensions of Cassini's identity.
 We finish the work with a possible new proof of one well known identity.